- Why bother with the total addressable market?

 - Product category: bakery products

 - Target market (the market you are targeting): UK

 TAM result in this case

 - Consumption rate: 200 grams/person/day of all baked goods

 This article will be useful for the following segments:

 What input data you need to calculate TAM?

-As a brief introduction, let’s first take a look at input data you might need.
-In order to calculate TAM, you must first collect the necessary information using market research.
+As a brief introduction, let’s first take a look at the input data you might need.
+To calculate TAM, you must first collect the necessary information using market research.
 The following questions will help you solve this problem:

 |Factors & indicators||Description|